DeviationTX/deviation/MULTI_PORTING.md

 ```

 ## Optional changes
 These are mostly related to differences in coding style between the projects.
-Most of them are skipped in the Traxxas port.
+Most of them are skipped in the Radiolink port.
 - Variable type declarations (e.g. uint16_t -> u16)
 - Spaces in statements (e.g. if(x==1) -> if (x == 1))